Our GOVERNMENT

 Landscape Architecture

 The Landscape Architecture Division works with the public, other City departments and design consultants to design and prepare construction drawings for the construction of new park projects, renovation of existing parks and other landscape replacement projects on City property.
 This Division also administers the Pleasanton Landscape Ordinance and the urban forestry program, including street tree replacement and protection of Heritage trees; and reviews private development landscape plans for conformance with City standards.
 The overall intent of the Division is to provide residents with exceptional parks, landscapes and urban forest by improving the aesthetic character of the City.
+Please scroll down to learn more about the Division’s responsibilities.

 tree icon

-Removal of Heritage Trees
+Removal of Protected Trees